 Join the Conversation

-We invited educators from around the world to join us in a Coaches-in-Conversation on our theme, Leveraging on Languages, in April 2022.
-We are happy to share the recording here:
+We invited educators from around the world to join us in a Coaches-in-Conversation on our theme, Celebrating Diversity, in May 2022.
+Here’s a recording of the conversation.

 Wanting to further the conversation?

 Needing a thought partner?
 A critical friend?
 Schedule one-to-one coaching sessions with any of our inspirational MiniPD Coaches mentioned above.
-They can support you and your team to nudge your language teaching and learning practices forward.
+They can support you and your team to nudge your practices forward.

 Want to learn more?